 Through constructivist learning, collaboration and self-reflection, participants will:

 - Collaborate with colleagues in disciplinary and cross-disciplinary groupings in order to support student learning and assessment.

 - Participate and reflect on a variety of instructional and assessment strategies that can be utilized in their own classrooms.

 Requirements and Registration

-Upcoming seminars are offered in Saskatoon and Regina, and at select locations around the province and will support teachers in meeting the requirements for accreditation for the first semester of the 2020-21 school year.
-For further information or to register, visit the Events Calendar.
+Seminars are offered annually in Saskatoon and Regina, and at select locations around the province and will support teachers in meeting the requirements for accreditation.
+For further information of to register, visit the Events Calendar.

 On-Site Accreditation Seminars